mlswg/mls-architecture/draft-ietf-mls-architecture.md

 Delivery Service might fall into:

-* Consistent and Partition-tolerant, or Strongly Consistent, systems can provide a globally consistent view of data but may stop working if there are network issues;
+* Consistent and Partition-tolerant, or Strongly Consistent, systems can provide a globally consistent view of data but has the inconvenient of clients needing to handle rejected messages;
 * Available and Partition-tolerant, or Eventually Consistent, systems continue working despite network issues but may return different views of data to different users.

 Strategies for sequencing messages in strongly and eventually consistent systems are described in the next two subsections.
+Most Delivery Service will use the Strongly Consistent paradigm but this remains a choice that can be handled in coordination with the client and advertized in the KeyPackages.

 However, note that a malicious Delivery Service could also reorder messages or provide an inconsistent view to different users.
 The "generation" counter in